TheComet/iceweasel/README.md

 After adding Starter Content, you can open any map successfully which references assets from it.

-(This project requires Unreal Engine of version 4.15.)
+(This project uses Unreal Engine version 4.15.)

 Building (Old Guide - for the Urho3D Engine)